chaimoosh/ruby-lecture-intro-what-is-a-program-v-000/README.md

 ### Words in a Program

 Every word and character in a program has to be valid code for the Ruby language.
-Basically, every word can be one of three possible things:
+Basleaically, every word can be one of three possible things:

 1. A Ruby keyword, something that's part of the ruby language.
 2. Literal data, things like "Strings" and numbers like 1 or 2.